bhargavsai712/Project-Data-Warehouse/README.md

 - Clean, standardize, and unify data
 - Build a consolidated data model
 - Work with the latest datasets only (no historization)
 - Provide clear documentation of the architecture and schema

+---

+## 🌟 About Me

+Hi there!
+I'm Bhargav.
+I'm an IT professional and a Data Engineering enthusiast, aspiring to work in a challenging environment.I’m passionate about data, problem-solving, and building efficient solutions.